hashicorp/terraform-provider-google/website/docs/r/compute_network.html.markdown

 * `gateway_ipv4` -
   The gateway address for default routing out of the network.
 This value is selected by GCP.

+* `numeric_id` -
+  The unique identifier for the resource.
+This identifier is defined by the server.
 * `self_link` - The URI of the created resource.